 Doubtful Sound is a beautiful fiord; three times longer than Milford Sound, with twisting arms, it has a surface area ten times larger.
 With its rugged peaks, verdant rainforest and twisting, hidden inlets, Doubtful Sound will take your breath away.

 There’s no direct road access, so the only way you can to get to Doubtful Sound is a cruise across the picturesque Lake Manapouri, followed by a bus trip over Wilmot Pass - New Zealand's most expensive (and majestic) road.
 We’ll pause along the way to experience the dense Fiordland rainforest and view Doubtful Sound glistening below.
 This isolation makes this fiord a very special place, only those in the know get to see.

-Once you arrive, you’ll board our spacious, purpose-built catamaran Patea Explorer for a 3 hour cruise on Doubtful Sound - a spectacular pristine fiord.
+Once you arrive, you will board the Patea Explorer for a 3 hour (approximately) cruise on Doubtful Sound - a spectacular pristine fiord.
 During the cruise our knowledgeable and friendly nature guides will share with you their passion for the region.
 They’re always ready to answer questions, point out landmarks and provide all the information about the varied wildlife you may see, including dolphins, fur seals and the rare Fiordland crested penguin.

 Things you should know